anairo98/kubernetes-training/e-commerce/README.md

 That is because *frontend* is only the shell of this microservice application and all the backend services are not deployed yet!

 #### Deploy Backend Services

-At this stage, we will follow the steps described before to add resources for these backend services
+At this stage, we will follow the steps described before to add resources for these backend services:

 - adservice.yaml

 - cartservice

 - checkoutservice.yaml

 - currencyservice.yaml

 - loadgenerator.yaml

 - productionservice.yaml

 - recommendationservice.yaml

 - shippingservice.yaml

 by importing *YAML* files from the cloned repo into the same *project* (i.e. **userx**) on the cluster and wait some minutes for them to be successfully deployed.